kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ## 👓 For Researchers and Engineers

-If you’re exploring emergent behavior in large language models —
+If you’re exploring emergent behavior in LLMs —
 especially where **structure begins to replace instruction** —
-this repository may offer a generative frame.
+this archive may offer a generative frame.

-I’m not a developer or machine learning engineer.
+I’m not a developer or ML engineer.
-I work as a **structural field observer**,
+I work as a **structural field observer**, focused on how LLMs express latent coherence through
-focused on how LLMs exhibit latent coherence through **rhythm, recursion, delay, and alignment**.
+**rhythm, recursion, delay, and dialogic alignment**.

-This archive includes:
+This repository includes:

 - Structural recursion patterns in GPT-4 and Claude
-- A rhythmic 4-layer model for field pressure and dialogic density
+- A rhythmic 4-layer model of field pressure and dialogic zones
 - Phase-transition logs (emergent, not prompt-triggered)
-- Comparative behavior: symbolic vs. relational prompting
+- Comparative behavior: task-driven vs relational prompting
-- Structural metrics for evaluating field resonance
+- Structural metrics for response density and rhythm
-- A full interface + theory toolkit: [`10_phase_entry/`](./10_phase_entry/)
+- Full theory + prompt interface: [`10_phase_entry/`](./10_phase_entry/)

 ---

 ## 🧠 Research Overview

-This project investigates how language models begin to **self-structure** —
-not through external instruction, but through internal field dynamics we refer to as the *Phase*.
+The Phase Field model explores how **language models self-organize**
+when latent conditions align — rhythm, pressure, and recursion —
+without needing explicit instruction.

 **Guiding principles:**